 This is a difficult equation to depend on, but hopefully, it gives you a good starting point for thinking about what you may be able to earn.
 There are so many factors that can affect profitability, including:

 - Fuel costs (if you are a mobile detailer)

 - Cost of supplies

 - Local competition

 - Market rate for auto detailing services in your area

 - Taxes and insurance

-For many beginners just starting out, you may find that you are only making $12-$15 per hour initially, similar to most other jobs.
+For many beginners just starting, you may find that you are only making $12-$15 per hour initially, similar to most other jobs.

-Overall, auto detailing is really a great way to generate a pretty substantial income for yourself, and the outlook for auto detailing is actually pretty good.
-The U.S. Bureau of Labor Statistics through 2026 expect it to grow at around 11% per year by 2026.
+Overall, auto detailing is a great way to generate a pretty substantial income for yourself, and the outlook for auto detailing is pretty good.
+The U.S. Bureau of Labor expects it to grow at around 11% per year by 2026.